

 Also, seek support and assistance as soon as possible from the University Student Equal Opportunity Adviser, who provides assistance to resolve complaints that arise from harassment or bullying, under the University’s Equal Opportunity Policy (PDF).

-Flinders University is committed to providing a safe and respectful learning environment and has zero tolerance for sexual assault and sexual harassment.
+Flinders University is committed to providing a safe and respectful learning environment.
+There is no place for sexual assault or sexual harassment at Flinders University.

 If you or someone you know has experienced sexual assault or sexual harassment, or you are concerned about an incident or behaviour, contact us.
 We will be there to listen, provide information about options available to you and support you through the process.